Food for school children

-Joshua is just one of the children in Kibera Slum we can give a warm school meal because of your support.
+Joshua (on the right) is just one of the children in Kibera Slum we can give a warm school meal because of the support of our loyal donors.
 For some of the school kids it is the only meal they get that day, so it is important that the meal is nutricious and healthy.

 In western countries people are encouraged to eat “5 a day, “and to cut down” on the size of food portions consumed.
 To many children in the world, the mere idea of having so much food available they need to eat less is unimaginable.
 How could anyone have too much food?